 If you are an aquarium enthusiast and thinking about adding some new floating plants for your aquarium, you just have to care about two things.
 The Light and trimming (For a handful of plants as they grow faster)

-There are some plants that need a little amount of light for their natural growth.
+There are some aquatic plants that need a little amount of light for their natural growth.
 Otherwise, you can modify its access by removing some layering substance from the surface.
-Besides, there are a handful of plants that grow faster than the others.
+Besides, there are a handful of aquatic plants that grow faster than the others.
 You just have to trim or reduce them in number to keep an overall balance between all the creatures & substances of your aquarium.